shahzadakohinoor/Maritime-Routing-System/README.md

 ## License

-This project is developed for educational, academic, internship, and research purposes.
+This project is licensed under the MIT License - see the LICENSE file for details.
-* © 2026 Shahzada Kohinoor.
+© 2026 Shahzada Kohinoor.
 All Rights Reserved.

 ---